sebedard-creator/AmbiPlex/README.md

 3. Enter the WLED address, horizontal/vertical LED counts and strip routing.
 4. Start local playback and adjust the LED settings and synchronization offset.

+MPV extracts the LED colors automatically during playback.
+You do not need to prepare your videos or generate any additional files.

 When a master name is set, AmbiPlex waits for that player instead of selecting another device.
 An empty name enables automatic selection among verified local video sessions.
 Remote and relayed sessions are rejected; a private IP address